GoogleCloudPlatform/professional-services/application-development/examples/data-broker/java/README.md

 4. **client** - Contains example invocations of the *data-broker-sdk*.
 5. **server** - An example of a server side data broker.

+## Schema Validation
+All JSON schemas must be placed in the data-broker-json-schema/src/main/resources directory.
+The files must end with **-schema.json**.

 ## Build the App
 1. In your terminal, navigate to the **aurinko/java/** folder.
 2. Execute the following